williamqwu/Auto-Animal-Restaurant/README.md

   - Enter **Developer Mode**
   - Connect the phone with the computer
   - Enter USB Debugging Mode
-  - Take `Mi 8` as an example, you need to click.
-Besides,
+  - Take `Mi 8` as an example, you need to click the `MIUI version` for seven times to activate the Developer Mode.
+Besides, you need to turn on the USB Debugging Mode and the secure debugging mode as well.
 - python
 - pip
 - adb